 Our building commands attention with art installations at the Westlake Avenue entrance, along the windows on Thomas Street, and in the building lobby.
 Well-regarded local artist Linda Beaumont (known for her sculpture "The Tempest" that hangs in the rotunda at Safeco Field) designed much of our atwork using architectural glass pieces combined with images of science and the organisms Seattle BioMed scientists study.

-Hand-painted diachroic glass slumped formed into lenses and concrete base
+Life Line (pictured) is a hand-painted diachroic glass slumped formed into lenses and concrete base

 Photo courtesy Marc Weinberg